kenanwhite-wq/Tuff-AI-BenchMark/README.md

 Alongside the composite score, an automated news scanner watches 13 AI news sources hourly, classifies each item using a locally-running AI model (no data leaves your server), and surfaces what's actually worth knowing — model releases, benchmark alerts, research papers, and industry news — in a tiered feed.

-Everything is open source, the methodology is public, and the weights are visible.
+the methodology is public, and the weights are visible.
 No black-box scoring.

 Features